dbhynds/componentizer/readme.md

 1. [Update Theme Files](#update-theme-files)

 ### Install Componentizer
-1. Install and enable the Advanced Custom Fields plugin.
+1. Install and enable the Advanced Custom Fields Pro plugin.
 1. Clone Componetizer into your theme directory.
 1. Navigate to the newly created `componentizer` directory.
 1. Rename `config-sample.php` to `config.php`.